Theodore A. EndrenyProfessor

 Syracuse, NY 13210

-Our research goal is to develop software tools for restoration of natural resources and delivery of ecosystem services, in order to improve human wellbeing and biodiversity.
+Our research goal is to develop software tools for the restoration of natural resources and delivery of ecosystem services, in order to improve human wellbeing and biodiversity.
 Much of our work is in support of i-Tree tools, and we lead development of the i-Tree tools research suite.

 The tasks involved in our work include multidisciplinary collaboration, literature and data synthesis, conceptual model building, algorithm and software development, and software dissemination.
 Issues that we model include river basin restoration, nature-based stormwater management, urban heat island mitigation, river thermal cooling, and building energy conservation.

 - Endreny, T.A.
 (2020).
 Editorial "Leverage Points Used in a Systems Approach of River and River Basin Restoration."
 Special Issue: A Systems Approach of River and River Basin Restoration.
 Water 12(9), 2606; https://doi.org/10.3390/w12092606

 - Endreny, T., C. Avignone-Rossa, and R.A.
 Nastro (2020).
 "Generating Electricity with Urban Green Infrastructure Microbial Fuel Cells."
 Journal of Cleaner Production, https://doi.org/10.1016/j.jclepro.2020.121337

 - Endreny, T., F. Sica and D. Nowak (2020).
 "Tree Cover Is Unevenly Distributed Across Cities Globally, With Lowest Levels Near Highway Pollution Sources."
 Frontiers in Sustainable Cities 2(16). doi:10.3389/frsc.2020.00016